David M. Borden: Teaching, writing and other activities

 Borden also served as a member of the Board of Directors of the Hartford Foundation for Public Giving, and screened criminal cases for transfer to the Supreme Court.
-He died on August 7, 2016 from pancreatic cancer at the age of 79.
+He died on August 7, 2016, from pancreatic cancer at the age of 79.

 Personal life

 David Borden married Judith Holland Borden in June 1963.
-They had three kids and five grandchildren.
+They had three children and five grandchildren.
 David was a lifelong Boston Red Sox fan.
 Every year, he would take his newest law clerk to Fenway Park for a game.
 In addition baseball, David was Weaver High School's Varsity football starting quarterback.
 He also played basketball at Hartford's JCC.
 Despite only being 5'9", David tenaciously played center, an achievement that earned him an induction into the local Jewish athletics hall of fame.
 In addition to the Red Sox, David enjoyed a passion for hiking, reading, and spending time with his family and friends.